SimicAnte/f1-cfd-portfolio/README.md

 - **Post-Processing:** Visualization of pressure distribution and wing tip vortices using ParaView.

 ---
 *This portfolio is actively updated.
-Code and case files will be pushed as validation stages are completed.*
+Code and case files are organized by project directory.*